 - Julia Merritt of Beasley Allen

-Judge Rosenstengal appointed Louisiana mediator Randi Ellis as Special Master over the paraquat lawsuit cases MDL.
+Judge Rosenstengal appointed Louisiana mediator Randi Ellis as Special Master over the paraquat lawsuit MDL.

 Numerous paraquat lawsuits are expected to be filed in the coming months.
-The first paraquat-related Parkinson’s disease jury trial has been set by Judge Rosenstengal for November 15, 2021.
+Judge Rosenstengal has set the first paraquat-related Parkinson’s disease jury trial for November 15, 2022.
 We are presently investigating numerous claims of paraquat causing Parkinson’s disease.

-The purpose of the paraquat MDL is consolidated handling of all future Paraquat cases before a single federal Judge as opposes to thousands of cases in numerous Federal circuits.
+The purpose of the paraquat MDL is consolidated handling of all future paraquat cases before a single federal judge instead of thousands of cases in numerous Federal circuits.

-At Sibley Dolman Gipe Accident Injury Lawyers, P.A., we can help you determine what your legal options may be, including taking part in the national multi-district litigation that is currently pending.
+At Dolman Law Group, we can help you determine what your legal options may be, including taking part in the national multi-district litigation that is currently pending.
 Call us today at 866-975-6242.
-We are already investigating numerous potential cases in which the individual (often agricultural workers) has been diagnosed with Parkinson’s disease after continued exposure to paraquat.
+We are already investigating numerous potential cases in which the individual (often agricultural workers) has been diagnosed with Parkinson's disease after continued exposure to paraquat.